dsanson/dsanson.github.com/cv.markdown

 -   Matthew Grover (Psychology), "Using Attitude Formation Towards Novel Stimuli to Predict Changes in Depressive Symptoms," 2009

-Undergraduate Honors Thesis External Examiner
+Undergraduate Honors Thesis External Examiner (at Oberlin)
 ---------------------------------------------

--   Rachel Randall (Philosophy, Oberlin), "The Ethics of Creation of Persons," 2007
+-   Rachel Randall (Philosophy), "The Ethics of Creation of Persons," 2007
--   Michael Siniscalchi (Philosophy, Oberlin), "Can Representationalism Bridge Levine's Gap?"
+-   Michael Siniscalchi (Philosophy), "Can Representationalism Bridge Levine's Gap?"
 2007

 Awards and Grants